How Section 105 Medical Reimbursement Plans Save on Taxes

 - Expenses for medical, vision and dental care paid out of pocket by eligible employees and their dependents

-These deductions make the process of managing health care costs easier.
-Items that may be eligible for reimbursement include:
+These deductions make the process of managing health costs easier.
+Healthcare expenses that may be eligible for reimbursement include:

 - Eye drops

 - Sleep aids